ValeriaMarras/retrospective_revisions_in_surveillance_data/README.md

 # ILI and ARI Revisions Dataset and Analysis

-Repository for generating and analyzing Influenza-Like Illness (ILI) and Acute Respiratory Infection (ARI) incidence data, focusing on anticipating data revisions to improve forecasting accuracy.
+This repository is dedicated to generating and analyzing Influenza-Like Illness (ILI) and Acute Respiratory Infection (ARI) data to improve forecast performance by anticipating data revisions.

 ## Table of Contents